emma1732/project-Dijkstra-algorithm/README.md

-# Travel Planning with Dijkstra's Algorithm
+# Travel Planning with Graph and Dijkstra's Algorithm
 ## Graph implementation with adjacency sets
 ## Dijkstra's algorithm implementation with min-heap